bloomingchad/s2-series2-math-/labexam/psp.md

 ---

-## Q36.
-Interchange 3rd and 4th Elements in Array
+## 36).
+Write a well-structured C program to accept an array and to interchange its 3rd element with the 4th element and finally prints the resultant array using function.

 ```c
 #include <stdio.h>